cp-algorithms/cp-algorithms/src/geometry/circle-line-intersection.md

 # Circle-Line Intersection

-Given the coordinates of the center of a circle and it's radius, and the equation of a line, you're required to find the points of intersection.
+Given the coordinates of the center of a circle and its radius, and the equation of a line, you're required to find the points of intersection.

 ## Solution